sdkman/vendor-announce/README.md

 endpoints, as is the case with the SDKMAN!
 Bash client.
 It also has the ability to publish it's Messages to social media sites such as Twitter.

-## Interacting with the API

-We have a [wiki page](https://github.com/sdkman/sdkman-announce/wiki/Public-Interface) detailing how to interact with the API from Curl.
-Feel free to adapt these examples for your own use.

 ## Running it up locally

 You will need to have MongoDB up and running locally on the default port.